TravelMapping/HighwayData/hwy_data/MEX-QRO/mexqro/README.md

 * qro161 has no GMSV east of QRO140; the east end is where pavement appears to change
 * qro180 has no GMSV; the east end is where it appears pavement may change on aerial photos
 * qro190's north end is where pavement changes to stones
+* qro230's north end may be too far north
 * qro250 has no GMSV near the north end
 * qro251's north end is where pavement ends, but may be too far north
 * qro260 has no GMSV and is unpaved (but signed)